anushkajain6459/CareForYou/README.md

 # or if you prefer yarn
 yarn start
 ```
-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
+The page will reload if you make edits.

-Restart your app *(ctrl+c),* then `npm start and you're done - test it and please tell us how it worked 🖖 🎉
+Restart your app *(ctrl+c),* then `npm start and you're done - test it 🖖 🎉

 ---